-Cradle cap can be concerning for many parents, but it’s important to understand that this common condition is usually harmless.
-You might notice flaky, scaly patches on your baby’s scalp, but don’t worry—it’s typically self-resolving.
-By adopting a gentle care routine, you can help your baby stay comfortable.
-Let’s explore effective strategies to manage cradle cap and what you should watch for as your little one grows.
+Cradle cap can be concerning for many parents.
+The good news is that this common condition is almost always harmless.
+You might notice flaky, scaly patches on your baby’s scalp, but in most cases, it clears up on its own.
+A gentle care routine can help keep your baby comfortable.
+Here you’ll find practical strategies to manage cradle cap and what to watch for as your little one grows.

 Understanding Cradle Cap: What It Is